CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

     ![](images/a174.png)

-1. In a new browser tab paste the **endpoint** which you copied in the previous task.
+1. In a new browser tab, paste the **endpoint** which you copied in the previous task.

     ![](images/OSwap.png)

     ![](images/a67.png)

-1. Click on **Magnifying glass** on the top right corner of the website to search.
+1. Click on the **Magnifying glass** in the top right corner of the website to search.

     ![](images/a72.png)

 1. Type in any keyword **(e.g. apple)** and you will see a response from the website.
-As this site is using JSON, try **refresh** in the browser to do the same search again and now you will not see any response message in the website as you saw previously.
+As this site is using JSON, try **refresh** in the browser to do the same search again, and now you will not see any response message on the website as you saw previously.

     ![](images/a73.png)